 By: Jordan Wilson On November 8, Raising Florida’s Minimum Wage Amendment received approval to appear on the 2020 ballot.
 The amendment, if passed, will raise the minimum wage to $15 an hour in Florida by 2026.
 With public opinion favoring the passage of the amendment, it is time to examine the impact of the proposed … Continue reading Raising Minimum Wage Would Hurt Marginalized Workers

 Original post date: September 30, 2014 Article by: Ben Douglas For decades, state and local governments have imposed dramatic entry controls on the taxi industry across the United States.
 These regulatory hurdles benefit established companies at the expense of drivers.
 Many cities issue "medallions," a permit that grants its owner the legal right the right … Continue reading Taxi Regulation Reduces Driver Opportunity

-Original post date: September 10, 2014 Article by: Matt Kelly As Floridians nurse their Labor Day sunburns, it’s worth remembering the twentieth century labor movement’s legacies.
-Chief among them is the Fair Labor Standards Act of 1938, a federal law that established the minimum wage.
-From its original hourly level of $0.25, the federal minimum … Continue reading Florida Workers Would Suffer from Minimum Wage Increase
+Original post date: September 10, 2014 Article by: Matt Kelly 6/9/2023 Edits: Some links that were no longer working have been fixed.
+As Floridians nurse their Labor Day sunburns, it’s worth remembering the twentieth century labor movement’s legacies.
+Chief among them is the Fair Labor Standards Act of 1938, a federal law that established the … Continue reading Florida Workers Would Suffer from Minimum Wage Increase

-Original post date: February 03, 2014 Article by: Ben Douglas One of the more peculiar political phenomena of our time is the widespread support of minimum wage lawsamong unskilled labor, particularly service workers in low-wage industries such as hotels, restaurants, and retail shops.
-This is likely to increase with President Obama’s push to increase the … Continue reading Why do Workers Support The Minimum Wage?
+Original post date: February 03, 2014 Article by: Ben Douglas One of the more peculiar political phenomena of our time is the widespread support of minimum wage laws among unskilled labor, particularly service workers in low-wage industries such as hotels, restaurants, and retail shops.
+This is likely to increase with President Obama’s push to increase … Continue reading Why do Workers Support The Minimum Wage?